jenny-davies/JDutils/README.md

 backslashes into a filepath with forward slashes which can be read into R.

+`set_debugging_options`: set options so any error messages are automatically used as prompts for ChatGPT via the `searcher` package, with the “debugging” prompt used/

 ## Installation

 You can install the development version of JDutils from